There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 Our granfondo guide and pick of the best UK, European and Worldwide cycling challenges should give you some inspiration!

-Our guides to these incredible events might also help: Dragon Ride, Marmotte, Maratona, Mallorca 312, Granfondo Stelvio SantiniSaimaa Cycle Tour, Col de la Loze sportive, Peaks Challenge Falls Creek, Taiwan KOM and the Tour des Stations.
+Our guides to these incredible events might also help: Dragon Ride, Marmotte, Maratona, Mallorca 312, Granfondo Stelvio SantiniSaimaa Cycle Tour, Col de la Loze sportive, Peaks Challenge Falls Creek, and Taiwan KOM.

 If you’re looking for an easier starting point, this article on the best cycling challenges and events for beginners will be a useful read.